melissabreynolds/personalsite/cv.md

 Textuality, Materiality, and Reading Practices Working Group, Princeton University, February 6, 2020

 ### Conference Sessions Organized
+Co-organizer, roundtable on “Reproduction and Regimes of Authority,” Annual Meeting of the Renaissance Society of America; Philadelphia, PA, March 2027

 Organizer, “Power, Politics, Patronage: Funding Renaissance Medicine and Science,” Annual Meeting of the Renaissance Society of America; San Francisco, CA, February 2026

 Co-organizer, "Medicine and Science in the Early Modern Pacific I and II," Annual Meeting of the Renaissance Society of America; San Francisco, CA, February 2026